timescale/docs/use-timescale/hypertables/create.md

 # Create hypertables

-After [creating a TimescaleDB database][install], you're ready to create your first hypertable.
+After [creating a Timescale database][install], you're ready to create your first hypertable.
 Creating a hypertable is a two-step process:

 1. Create a PostgreSQL table as usual
-1. Convert it to a TimescaleDB hypertable
+1. Convert it to a hypertable

-You can [create a distributed hypertable][create-distributed-hypertable] similarly.
+You can also create distributed hypertables.
+For more information, see the [distributed hypertables section][create-distributed-hypertable].

 ## Create a hypertable

-To create a hypertable, you need to create a standard PostgreSQL table, and then convert it into a TimescaleDB hypertable.
+To create a hypertable, you need to create a standard PostgreSQL table, and then convert it into a hypertable.

 Hypertables are intended for time-series data, so your table needs a column that holds time values.
 This can be a timestamp, date, or integer.
-For more information about creating hypertables, see [create_hypertable()][create-hypertable-api].

 <Procedure>